HendryFerreiraChame/DCMM/README.md

 ## Instructions

 All that is required to do is to run the main scripts *cs1.m*, *cs2.m*, and *cs3.m* to execute the three case studies reported in the paper.
 Each of these scripts are self contained, so the complete model parametrization can be observed.
-Auxilliary scripts are provided to set the model weight matrices analitically, they are saved in folder named *parameters*.
-The plots generated are saved in *eps* format in the folder named *plots*, data from plots is also sabed in *csv* format.
-Data from the SDT measures considered in CS3 are located in folder named *measures*.
+Auxilliary scripts are provided to set the model weight matrices analitically, they are saved in the folder named *parameters*.
+The plots generated are saved in *eps* format in the folder named *plots*, data from plots is also saved in *csv* format.
+Data from the SDT measures considered in CS3 are located in the folder named *measures*.

 The algorithms were developed and tested in GNU Octave 4.0.2, running in the operative system Ubuntu 16.04.